We had decided to pay a visit to northern Cyprus. Thanks to the war 40 years ago that objective is not an easy one to accomplish.

 Cyprus has the apparent misfortune of being strategically located in the eastern Mediterranean.
 Subsequently the island has been invaded and controlled by a large number of foreign powers for centuries.
 The latest foreign power to reign Cyprus was Britain (1878-1960).

-Moreover, the island is inhabited but two people groups, Greek-Cypriots and Turkish-Cypriots.
+Moreover, the island is inhabited by two people groups, Greek-Cypriots and Turkish-Cypriots.
 The latter have traditionally lived in the north and are Muslim by religion.
 The Greeks in the south are Greek Orthodox Christians and are more numerous – and more affluent.
 Language is of course another divisive element.
 It took only a few years after the formal independence before clashes began.
 There had been political rivalry all along, but in the years up to the militarily enforced division in 1974 the problems became ever so troublesome to solve peacefully.
 Or so it seemed.

 In Cyprus the NATO allies and traditional foes, Greece and Turkey, fought a war by proxy.
-The tumbling military junta dictators in Greece needed something to rally support at home, and the military in Turkey were behaving very aggressively as well before finally invading the northern shores of Turkey.
+The tumbling military junta dictators in Greece needed something to rally support at home, and the military in Turkey were behaving very aggressively as well before finally invading the northern shores of Cyprus.

 After a ceasefire had been negotiated, the republic was split into two divided by a so-called “Green Line”, guarded by UN soldiers.
 The northern side declared independence, but was only recognised by Turkey.
 The rest of the world community holds the southern part to be the legitimate state power.

-Thousands were killed in the intercommunal violence before the invasion, even more as a result of the invasion, and hundreds of thousands were displaced, effectively creating clear ethnic divisions in the country.
+Thousands were killed in the inter-communal violence before the invasion, even more as a result of the invasion, and hundreds of thousands were displaced, effectively creating clear ethnic divisions in the country.
 (20 years later the same thing happened in the Balkans, and another 20 years later in Ukraine.)